PhilippHeuer/docker-gitlab-runner-aio/README.md

  - [X] Deregister runner on Shutddown (Hook to SIGHUP+SIGINT+SIGTERM)

 ## Environment Parameters
-Environment Parameters can be set using `-e KEY=VALUE`.
+Environment Parameters can be set using `--env KEY=VALUE`.
 This are all available options:

 Key | Value | Default Value
 --- | --- | ---